 This is a very common fake and was applied to hundreds of thousands of Le Blond and Le Blond Baxter prints in the early 1900's to pass them off as genuine Baxters.
 It is always applied at an angle and the date is always the same Oct 7 1854 - the date the Belle of the Village was published.

-Under the same general heading we include the next batch, these form part of a group of prints called Posthumous Baxters which please click on the link to see fuller details.
-They MIGHT (or might not have) anything to do with Baxter, they might have been plates designed but unused by Baxter but looking at the style and images I feel this is unlikely but they all seem to have a connection to his son George Baxter Junior.
+The next batch form part of a group of prints called Posthumous Baxters which please click on the link to see fuller details.
+They MIGHT (or might not) have anything to do with Baxter, they might have been plates designed but unused by Baxter but looking at the style and images I feel this is unlikely.
+They all seem to have a connection to his son George Baxter Junior.
 They were discovered in a Pawn Shop in Birmingham in the 1890's.
-Some were reproduced by the then members of the Baxter Society, these weren't fakes as they were clearly labelled, Posthumous Plate and with the owners name but if that description was then trimmed off...
-Unless they produced thousands of copies I feel these fakes must have been printed from the plates before or after they were found in the pawn shop.
+Some were reproduced by the then members of the Baxter Society, these weren't fakes as they were clearly labelled, Posthumous Plate and with the new owners name but if that description was then trimmed off...
+Unless these people produced thousands of copies I feel these fakes must have also been printed from the plates before or after they were found in the pawn shop.

-What sets this batch aside is that they are all signed in the same way, engraved under the image on the actual steel plate: 'Baxter's Patent Oil Printing 11 Northampton Square'.
-The address and style is the same as used by Baxter circa 1846 - 1850 mainly for his pocket book illustrations but I feel the address has been added later.
+What makes this batch of fakes different is that they are all signed in the same way, engraved under the image on the actual steel plate: 'Baxter's Patent Oil Printing 11 Northampton Square'.
+The address and style is the same as used by Baxter circa 1846 - 1850 mainly for his pocket book illustrations but it is universally felt that the address has been added later.

-You can find this productions printed in red, in brown, crudely hand coloured and also well hand colour with a coating of gum arabic to replicate Baxter's glaze
+You can find these productions printed in red, in brown, crudely hand coloured and also well hand coloured with a coating of gum arabic to replicate Baxter's glaze.

 The Trysting Place

 Going to Church - hand coloured with Gum Arabic